Skip to Content

 In Past Continuous Tense

 The past continuous tense is used to describe an action that was in progress at a specific time in the past.
 To form the past continuous tense of “spread”, you need to use the past tense of the verb “to be” (was/were) and the present participle form of “spread” (spreading).
-Here are a few examples:
+Here are two examples:

 • You were spreading cream cheese on your bagel when I walked into the kitchen.